-The Society for Science & the Public also runs world-class science-education competitions for youth — the Regeneron Science Talent Search (STS), the Intel International Science and Engineering Fair (ISEF) and Broadcom MASTERS.
-Today, the Society is dedicated to providing concise, accurate science news and inspirational opportunities to our nearly 100,000 subscribing members, the 50,000 worldwide alumni of our competitions and millions of unique online visitors and social media followers.
+The Society for Science & the Public also runs world-class science-education competitions for youth — the Regeneron Science Talent Search (STS), the International Science and Engineering Fair (ISEF) and Broadcom MASTERS.
+Today, the Society is dedicated to providing concise, accurate science news and inspirational opportunities to over 115,000 subscribing members, the 50,000 worldwide alumni of our competitions and millions of unique online visitors and social media followers.

-If you are a science journalist interested in writing for SNS, send an e-mail to Janet Raloff, Editor, with your pitch, clips and resume.
+If you are a science journalist interested in writing for Science News for Students, send an e-mail to Janet Raloff, Editor, with your pitch, clips and resume.

 Science News for Students